DandySabrrish1999/Devops_cicd_proj/Proj_documentation/D6_Ansible_Installation.md

 cat filename //check the content in the file
 ```

-4.Now we have to import the .pem file to ansible machine as im using mobaxterm i can direclty drag and drop
+4. Now we have to import the .pem file to ansible machine as im using mobaxterm i can direclty drag and drop

-5.Now the .pem file is in the home directory
+5. Now the .pem file is in the home directory
 ```
 cd /home/ubuntu
 mv _____.pem /opt      //now we have to move it to opt directory
 ```

-6.Now we have to change the permissions for the .pem file
+6. Now we have to change the permissions for the .pem file
 ```
 chmod 400 devops_proj_udemey.pem
 ```